 Option 1: A bus from Hong Kong via the Hong Kong-Zhuhai-Macao Bridge will take about an hour.

 Option 2: Take an hour-long ferry from the Hong Kong Macau Ferry Terminal, China Ferry Terminal or HKIA Sky Pier.
-Cathay Pacific and Cathay Dragon’s ferry codeshare lets customers book flights together with a ferry ride to Macao.
+Cathay Pacific’s ferry codeshare lets customers book flights together with a ferry ride to Macao.

 The beauty queen